-Studies have shown that often times couples who report being unhappy in their marriage report being happy a few years later.
+Studies have shown that oftentimes couples who report being unhappy in their marriage report being happy a few years later.

-This finding reinforces the importance of question #2 in that you need to feel absolutely sure you did everything you could to make it work.
+This finding reinforces the importance of question #2 in that you need to feel sure you did everything you could to make it work.
 No one wants to live with that regret later on in life.

-Also, consider where your problems and unhappiness TRULY stem from.
-Often times couple who get divorced simply rediscover the same problems down the road in future relationships.
+Often times couples who get divorced rediscover the same problems down the road in future relationships.

-Regardless of whatever decision you make, just take your time.
+Regardless of whatever decision you make, take your time.
 You may even want to consider getting away for a weekend to be by yourself and clear your mind.
 In this peace, you may even have an “AHA” moment that brings you the clarity you’ve been searching for.

 These are just some of the questions to consider if you’re asking yourself whether or not your marriage is worth saving.
-Since I have been in your shoes I do have some great resources to recommend to you for navigating this difficult time!
+Since I have been in your shoes, I do have some great resources to recommend to you for navigating this difficult time!

-If you prefer being alone instead of being around your spouse, then that’s a huge warning sign.
+If you prefer being alone to being around your spouse, that’s a huge warning sign.

-If both of you have tried to spend time together to rekindle the romance but it just hasn’t worked after valiant efforts on both of your behalves, then it may be time to call it quits.
+If both of you have tried to spend time together to rekindle the romance but it hasn’t worked after valiant efforts on both of your behalves, then it may be time to call it quits.

 2. Their Touch Makes You Flinch And Feel Uncomfortable

-The romance is completely gone and perhaps you even feel repulsed by your spouse’s touch.
+The romance is gone, and perhaps you even feel repulsed by your spouse’s touch.
 Despite both of you giving it your all, your efforts to bring the spark back have unfortunately proven unsuccessful.

 3. You Or Your Spouse Can’t Stay Faithful

-A huge component of this success is that there is only one affair and the cheater is committed to changing.
+A huge component of this success is that there is only one affair, and the cheater is committed to changing.

-There’s nothing wrong with choosing to have as many partners as you want, however, the issue is that you have made a vow to be monogamous.
+There’s nothing wrong with choosing to have as many partners as you want; however, the issue is that you have made a vow to be monogamous.
 As the old saying goes, you can’t have your cake and eat it too.

 4. You Don’t See A Future With Your Spouse

 If you imagine your future and only see your personal fantasies being a reality, you’re likely disregarding your spouse’s desires.

-5. You Just Don’t Care Anymore
+5. You Don’t Care Anymore

-For instance, your spouse did something that would usually make you angry, but at thing point, you simply just don’t care.
+For instance, your spouse did something that would usually make you angry, but at thing point, you don’t care.

-If there is no desire to work on your marriage, then it may be time to consider throwing in the towel.
+If there is no desire to work on your marriage, it may be time to consider throwing in the towel.